 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Breather Boss: Bruno of the Elite Four can be easily taken out by any decent Psychic type.
-This was true in later generations as well, but because Psychic Pokemon were no longer Game Breakers players were less likely to have them in their teams.
+Bruno of the Elite Four can be easily taken out by any decent Psychic type.
+This was true in later generations as well, but somewhat downplayed because: a) Psychic Pokemon were no longer Game Breakers, so players were less likely to have them in their teams; and b) Bruno and other bosses in general wised-up and started utilising other attacking types to counter their weakness.

 Creepy Awesome: The infamous Lavender Town theme is absolutely horrifying, and yet so cool at the same time.

 Demonic Spiders: Anything that had Wrap or Fire Spin and was faster than your Pokémon was this.
 All the opponent has to do is use Wrap over and over to prevent you from attacking (AI players have infinite power points, you don't).
-This was especially bad with Tentacool and Tentacruel, who could couple it with Poison Sting, doing more damage and potentially losing a Pokémon, as well as Blaine's Rapidash.
+This was especially bad with Tentacool and Tentacruel, who could couple it with Poison Sting, doing more damage and potentially losing a Pokémon, as well as Erika's Vileplume, who could couple Wrap with Stun Spore to slow you down so Wrap could work indefinitely even if you were initially faster.

 Fandom Berserk Button: Do NOT call Red "Ash" on a Pokemon forum.
 It will not be pretty.
 Not helped by Nintendo calling the trainer and the rival with the same names from the anime, before they got the names of Red and Green/Blue in Generation II.